 The property tax lien on real property attaches on January 1 of the year the tax is levied.
 Such lien is prior and superior to all other liens and encumbrances on the property subject to such tax except liens or encumbrances held by the State or liens for taxes accruing in any other years and liens imposed by the United States.
-Set forth on the following page is a record of property taxes levied and collected in the District for a portion of the current fiscal year and the previous five fiscal years.
+Set forth in TABLE 2 is a record of property taxes levied and collected in the District for a portion of the current fiscal year and the previous fiscal year.